Mammoth Mountain Snowmaking System

 Why Manmade Snow?

-Machine-made snow is more durable than natural snow and is essential for ensuring a good base on the main groomed outruns that give you access to 5 Lodges and Outposts.
+Machine-made snow is more durable than natural snow and is essential for ensuring a good base on the main groomed outruns, which give access to five Lodges and Outposts.

 Snowmaking is also essential for hosting world-class events in the Mammoth Mountain Unbound.
 Without snowmaking, the parks that get built would only be possible in the bigger winter seasons.